waikato-datamining/docker-for-data-scientists/docs/index.md

-From one data scientist to another on how to utilize docker to make your life easier.
+From one data scientist to another on how to utilize [docker](https://www.docker.com/) to make your life easier.

-Any data scientist that ever had to set up an environment for a deep learning framework, knows that getting the combination of CUDA, cuDNN, framework and other libraries right is a frustrating exercise.
+Any data scientist that ever had to set up an environment for a deep learning framework, knows that getting the combination of [CUDA](https://developer.nvidia.com/cuda), [cuDNN](https://developer.nvidia.com/cudnn), deep learning framework and other libraries right is a frustrating exercise.
 With docker you still have to go through the pain of figuring out the right combination, but...
-And it is a BIG but!
-Once you have this blueprint called *docker image*, you can use it on another machine; you will be up and running in seconds.
+And it is a **BIG** but!
+Once you have this blueprint called *docker image*, you can use it other machines as well; you will be up and running in seconds.

 This is by no means supposed to be an exhaustive introduction to docker (docker